WebAssembly/stringref/proposals/stringref/Overview.md

 ```
 (string.encode_wtf8 $memory $wtf8_policy str:stringref ptr:address)
+  -> codeunits:i32
 (string.encode_wtf16 $memory str:stringref ptr:address)
+  -> codeunits:i32
 ```
 Encode the contents of the string *`str`* as UTF-8, WTF-8, or WTF-16, respectively, to memory at *`ptr`*.
-The number of code units written will be the same as returned by the corresponding `string.measure_*encoding*`.
+Return the number of code units written, which will be the same as returned by the corresponding `string.measure_*encoding*`.

 Each code unit is written to memory as if stored by `i32.store8` or